florenceyuelin/florenceyuelin.github.io/index.md

 ## Current Projects

-1. Nationality Backlash: Multinational Corporations in the Shadow of Home–Host State Rivalry<br>
-(*Revise & Resubmit*)
+1. Nationality Backlash: Multinational Corporations in the Shadow of Home–Host State Rivalry (*Revise & Resubmit*)

 3. Sink or Swim Together?
 How the Rule of Law Affects Cross-Border Investment